EUDR: Donau Soja supports members and partners in implementation

 The Role of EU Farmers and Companies

 According to the rules of the World Trade Organization (WTO), no special rules for one’s own market may be enacted.
 Therefore, the requirements of the EUDR also have to be implemented for relevant products grown in the EU.
-Article 13 – simplified due diligence – allows a simplified due diligence process for products from low-risk countries, which should apply to most EU and European countries (the official risk classification of the countries by the EU Commission is expected by the end of 2024*).
+Article 13 – simplified due diligence – allows a simplified due diligence process for products from low-risk countries, which should apply to most EU and European countries (the official risk classification of the countries by the EU Commission is expected by June 2025).
 Thus, EU farmers and companies using European soya, and due to shorter supply chains, can expect less additional effort compared to imports from high-risk areas.

 The first due diligence process and the completion of the first DDS always lie with the first market participant located in the EU who makes the goods available on the market.
 Companies outside the EU cannot issue a DDS.
 Subsequently, every company buying and selling relevant products in the EU must fill out a DDS, based on the previous DDS’s.